Servando Teresa de Mier

-Fray José Servando Teresa de Mier Noriega y Guerra (October 18, 1765 - December 3, 1827) was a Roman Catholic priest, preacher, and politician in New Spain.
+Fray José Servando Teresa de Mier Noriega y Guerra (October 18, 1765 - December 3, 1827) was a Catholic priest, preacher, and politician in New Spain.
 He was imprisoned several times for his controversial beliefs, and lived in exile in Spain, France and England.
 His sermons and writings presented revisionist theological and historical opinions that supported republicanism.

 Mier worked with Francisco Javier Mina during the Mexican War of Independence and, as a deputy in independent Mexico's constituent Congress, opposed Agustín de Iturbide's claim to imperial rule.
 He is honored for his role in Mexican independence.

 Education

 Mier was born in Monterrey, Nuevo León, in the Viceroyalty of New Spain (in modern-day Mexico).
 He was a descendant of the Dukes of Granada and conquistadors of Nuevo León.
 At the age of 16, Mier entered the Dominican Order in Mexico City.
 He studied philosophy and theology in the College of Porta Coeli, and was ordained a priest.
 By the age of 27, he had earned his doctorate and was a noted preacher.